Once you are registered with us, you have a professional responsibility to keep full, clear and accurate records. This is so you can:

 - meet legal requirements, or respond to Freedom of Information or Subject Access Requests; and

-- evidence their decision-making processes if later queried or investigated.
+- evidence your decision-making processes if later queried or investigated.

 The style and structure of the records you keep will depend on your profession.
 For this reason, more information should be available from your professional body or employer (as opposed to from us).